stackotter/swift-bundler/README.md

 To add an icon to your app, provide a value for the `icon` field of your app's configuration.

-The value can either be a path to an `icns` file, or a png file with an alpha channel (which is ideally 1024x1024px).
-If you want to use the same logo for all screen resolutions, just provide the icon as a png file.
-If you want to have different levels of detail, create an `icns` file.
+The value can either be a path to an `icns` file, or a png file (which is ideally 1024x1024px, with an alpha channel).
+If you want to use the same icon for all screen resolutions, just provide the icon as a png file.
+If you want to have a different level of detail for each resolution, create an `icns` file.
 The easiest method for creating an `icns` file is to create an `iconset` using Xcode and then run the following command:

 ```sh
 /usr/bin/iconutil -c icns /path/to/AppIcon.iconset